8:00 - 8:30am - Registration & Continental Breakfast

 10:45 - 11:00am - Morning Break

 11:00am - 12:00pm - Tax Base Conformity - Really! - While the starting point for state corporate income taxes may be federal taxable income the conformity generally stops there.
 This session will discuss the complex issues that arise as states decouple from the Internal Revenue Code.
 These issues are likely to be compounded by federal tax reform.
 The presentation will examine traps for the unwary including the vagrancies of the federal consolidated return rules and the application of those rules to state corporate income taxes.
-Marilyn A. Wethekam and Breen M. Schiller, Camp Counselors
+Marilyn A. Wethekam, Camp Counselor

 12:00 - 1:00pm - Lunch

 1:00 - 2:00pm - Debate Over Nexus for Sales/Use Taxes - Are We Headed Towards a New Frontier? - Some states, such as Alabama, are challenging Quill's physical presence test by regulation while others, such as South Dakota, are challenging it with the express consent of the state's legislature.
 A practicing attorney and a former state tax commission will debate these tactics and explore the constitutional issues and restrictions on extending the economic nexus concept to sales/use taxes.
 During their debate, they will provide an analysis of where Quill stands or teeters, including whether the issue will get to the U.S. Supreme Court and whether that Court would reverse Quill.
 Jordan M. Goodman and Justin B. Stone, Camp Counselors